Introduction

 VPC firewall rules let you allow or deny connections to or from virtual machine instances (including Gateway, Cloud Desktops, management Server, etc.) in your VPC network.
 Enabled VPC firewall rules are always enforced, protecting your instances regardless of their configuration and operating system, even if they have not started.

-Steps to create new firewall rules: https://cloud.google.com/firewall/docs/using-firewalls#creating_firewall_rules
+Steps to create new GCP firewall rules: https://cloud.google.com/firewall/docs/using-firewalls#creating_firewall_rules

-Workspot Firewall Rules:
+Workspot Firewall Rules

 List of Firewall Rules used in a Workspot VPC: